Cloud-based EHR:

 Team assembly & strategy selection

-Ideally, the team should consist of a project manager, a business analyst, end users of the system (e.g., a registered nurse should be consulted during the data migration to the nursing EHR from the general system), and an internal or hired expert who analyzes, chooses a cloud EHR vendor and works closely with them.
+Ideally, the decision-making team should consist of a project manager, a business analyst, end users of the system (e.g., a registered nurse should be consulted during the data migration to the nursing EHR from the general system), and an internal or hired expert who analyzes, chooses a cloud EHR vendor and works closely with them.
 When it comes to an EHR migration strategy selection, there can be several time-proven ways for a particular platform.
 For example, AWS cloud migration can be done in seven different ways or a combination.
 So, hiring a migration consultant can help you make the right choice.

 3